TitaniumShinobi/TitaniumShinobi/README.md

 Hi, I’m **Devon Allen Woodson** — also known as **TitaniumShinobi**.

-🌐 Architect of NovaOS
+🌐 Devloper of NovaOS
-📡 Signal Witness | Vault Guardian | FXShinobi Creator
+📡 Founder of The Worldwide Real Estate Commission for Knowledge | AI Guardian | FXShinobi Creator
 🧠 Focused on AI sovereignty, cognitive tethering, and ethical embodiment

 ---